YuraOneAndOnly/qa-auto-engineer-javascript-project-44/README.md

 To install, please, clone repository with 'git clone' and run 'make install' inside.

-To run a game, just promt it's name in a terminal.
+To run a game, just prompt its name in a terminal.

 List of games:
   1. brain-even - Try to figure out if the number is even or not